 This means you do not have to tell the person or organisation asking you for a disclosure using your present gender and without telling your employer what your previous gender was.
 You only have to tell Disclosure Scotland.

 Disclosure application process

-You should use your present name and gender to fill out the disclosure application form.
+You should use your present name and gender on the disclosure application.

 You do not have to:

-- answer 'yes' to the part of the form about previous names unless you had other names that don't relate to your transgender status
+- answer 'yes' to the part of the form about previous names, unless you had other names that do not relate to your transgender status

 - give your Gender Recognition Certificate (GRC) to your employer

 Notify Disclosure Scotland of your previous names

 To do this, send an email to email@example.com.
 Write in your email that it is for the attention of the Operations Manager.
 Include the following information:

 - your application reference number